usc-isi-i2/kgtk/docs/transform/reorder_columns.md

 from the output file.

 !!! note
+    An elipses (`...`) will consume all remaining column names, leaving none left for `--trim` to remove.

+!!! note
-    `kgtk remove-columns --trim` will not complain if there are no columns to trim.
+    `kgtk remove-columns --trim` will not complain if there are no column names to remove.

 !!! note
     If you use this option to remove a required column name (`id` for KGTK